You’ve got your new tank filled and ready for fish. But what kinds of fish should you get?

 Plecos are known for their algae-eating skills and can help keep your aquarium clean.
 They graze along the bottom and sides of the aquarium and should only be added after a tank has been established and has some algae.

-These small fish are idea for small tanks.
+These small fish are ideal for small tanks.
 Not only are they very peaceful, even in close quarters, they also tolerate the temperature swings of small tanks fairly well.

 These small, hardy fish do well in different water conditions and add color with their horizontal stripes.
 They’re active community fish and should be kept in schools of 6 or more.